What is Sthan?

 The trap is paying enterprise AI prices for capability you can't feed.
 The fancier models want volume and clean data to be worth it.
 If you're doing two hundred leads a month, a solid automated response and a sane qualification flow capture almost all of the available upside; the marginal gain from a heavier AI stack is small and the price is not.

-How to tell real AI from a relabelled feature
+How do you tell real AI from a relabelled feature?

 A practical test cuts through most of the marketing.
 Ask the vendor three questions.
 First: does it improve with more of my data, or is it the same on day one hundred as on day one?
 Genuine machine learning adapts to your patterns; a rules engine doesn't, however it's branded.
 Second: can it explain why it scored a lead the way it did?
 A model that surfaces the signals behind a score is one you can trust and correct; a black box that just emits a number is one you'll quietly stop believing.
 Third: what happens when it's wrong?
 Real AI features are built with a human in the loop and a way to override; features sold as infallible are the ones that burn you when a serious buyer gets mislabelled as junk.